awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_FUNCTION.md

  CASCADE
 Keyword specifying to automatically drop objects that depend on the function, such as views\.
-To create a view that is not dependent on a function, include the WITH NO SCHEMA BINDING clause in the view definition\.
+To create a view that isn't dependent on a function, include the WITH NO SCHEMA BINDING clause in the view definition\.
 For more information, see [CREATE VIEW](r_CREATE_VIEW.md)\.

  RESTRICT
 Keyword specifying that if any objects depend on depend on the function, do not drop the function and return a message\.
 This action is the default\.